dpmerrell/dpmerrell.github.io/_posts/2023-02-10-map-of-the-cat.markdown

 tags: [biology, physics, math, computer-science]
 ---

-As a computer scientist/mathematician working on biological problems, this Richard Feynman story resonates with me.
+I think of this Richard Feynman story pretty often.

+Apparently Feynman spent a short episode of his career dabbling in biology.
-He's taking a graduate biology course&mdash;for curiosity's sake.
+This story recounts his experience taking a graduate level biology course.
 The professor has assigned him to present a paper to the class:

 > "I began to read the paper.
 It kept talking about extensors and flexors, the gastrocnemius muscle, and so on.
 > This and that muscle were named, but I hadn't the foggiest idea of where they were located in relation to the nerves or to the cat.